sframe-wg/sframe/draft-ietf-sframe-enc.md

 SFrame payloads (from KID values) and at what rates (from CTR values).
-In cases where SFrame is used for end-to-end security on top of hop-by-hop protections (e.g., running over SRTP as described in {{sframe-over-rtp}}), the hop-by-hop security mechanisms will typically protect the SFrame header against network attackers.
+In cases where SFrame is used for end-to-end security on top of hop-by-hop protections (e.g., running over SRTP as described in {{sframe-over-rtp}}), the hop-by-hop security mechanisms provide confidentiality protection of the SFrame header between hops.

 ## No Per-Sender Authentication